MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/supported-repositories.md

 - Search by command or DSC resource name, for example:
   - `Find-PSResource -Command commandname`
   - `Find-PSResource -DSCResource dscresourcename`
+- Publish packages to a feed
+  - The package is published as a private package.
+After publishing, you can use the GitHub interface to link it to the desired repository and change the visibility.

 ## JFrog Artifactory